Parishes Served

 Staff

-Barry served as District Governor of Lions International District 8-I for the Lions year 2016-2017.
-His hobbies include music and genealogy.
-He and his wife Gayla are the parents of three grown daughters and proud grandparents of two granddaughters and three grandsons.
+Barry’s personal interests include music and genealogy.
+He and his wife, Gayla, are the parents of three adult daughters and the proud grandparents of five grandchildren.

 Growing up in a rural community in northeast Louisiana, Abigail developed a deep appreciation for the arts at a young age, discovering photography through her local 4-H club.
 Her personal journey reflects her lifelong commitment to making the arts accessible to all.
-As a proud Mama of three children—ages 17, 10, and 8—Abigail is especially passionate about ensuring the arts are available to individuals of all backgrounds, ages, and abilities.
+As a proud Mama of three children—ages 17, 11, and 9—Abigail is especially passionate about ensuring the arts are accessible to individuals of all backgrounds, ages, and abilities.

 With a heart dedicated to nurturing the creative spirit of her community, Abigail and her family are proud to call West Monroe home, where they continue to be active participants in the region's artistic landscape.